A cautious approach to constraint-based causal model selection: Unmeasured confounding, the FCI algorithm, and other constraint-based algorithms

 Just as the PC algorithm, FCI uses conditional independence judgements to remove edges and orient colliders.
-It may perform additional tests as compared with PC and has additional, more complicated orientation rules that we omit here, referring to \citet{zhang2008completeness} (the first four rules are the same as that appear in PC, described above).
+It may perform additional tests as compared with PC and has additional, more complicated orientation rules that we omit here, referring to \citet{zhang2008completeness}.
+(The first four rules in \cite{zhang2008completeness} are the same as those that appear in PC, described above.
+Zhang's rules are sound and complete in the absence of any additional background knowledge, but the rules are not necessarily complete if additional background knowledge is imposed; see results in \citet{andrews2020completeness, venkateswaran2024towards}, and \citet{bang2025constraint}.)
 So, the same equivalence testing formulation of tests can straightforwardly be used with the FCI algorithm.
-The consequence of erring on the side of ``caution'' here is that FCI may recover a much more dense and less informative set of latent variable models, represented by a possibly dense PAG.
+Since the first step of FCI is identical to the adjacency search step of PC, the performance with respect to determining the presence and absence of edges is virtually the same in our simulations: using FCI with equivalence tests in place of PC on the data in Section 5.1. produces indistinguishable adjacency precision and recall results (omitted).
+The consequence of erring on the side of ``caution'' is that FCI with equivalence tests may recover a much more dense and less informative set of latent variable models as compared with the traditional FCI, i.e., is likely to estimate a dense PAG.
 In broad outline, the same basic procedure for estimating causal effects based on an PAG may be pursued: enumerate graphs in the equivalence class (or rather, enumerate valid adjustment sets) and estimate the causal effect of interest with each possible adjustment set \citep{maathuis2015generalized,malinsky2017estimating}.
 An important difference here is that in some or all members of the equivalence class it may be that the effect of interest is not identified.
 This would occur if unmeasured confounding between the exposure and outcome cannot be ruled out by independence constraints on the observed data distribution.
 Or, put another way, allowing for a space of models that does not \emph{a priori} rule out unmeasured confounding, the causal effect of interest will only be identified in the selected PAG if the observed pattern of conditional independence relationships is \emph{incompatible} with unmeasured confounding among the exposure and outcome.
 (Unmeasured confounding need not be ruled out everywhere in the graph, e.g., among all of the covariates, in order for the ATE of interest to be identifiable.)
-The circumstances under which independence constraints render casual effects identifiable has been described in detail elsewhere \citep{sgs2000,zhang2008causal}, but the key point is that observed conditional independence constraints may imply ``exclusion restrictions,'' i.e., absences of causal pathways that in conjunction (and under a faithfulness assumption) render the existence of unmeasured confounding empirically testable.
+The circumstances under which independence constraints render causal effects identifiable has been described in detail elsewhere \citep{sgs2000,zhang2008causal,entner2013data}, but the key point is that observed conditional independence constraints may imply ``exclusion restrictions,'' i.e., absences of causal pathways that in conjunction (and under a faithfulness assumption) render the existence of unmeasured confounding empirically testable.
 The classic example in the graphical models literature is the so-called ``Y-structure'' \citep{mani2006theoretical}.
 Whether an effect will be identifiable in this context then depends on a set of conditional independence judgements, which may be evaluated using the equivalence testing formulation.
 If the data does not support removing a sufficient set of edges to render the target effect identifiable, then the supermodel selected will be reasonably called ``cautious'' since no strong causal assertions will be supported.
 Here a supermodel of the truth may be uninformative about the causal question of interest, but not incorrect.